“Joan! Come here.”

 I don’t gather much attention in this camp, so when it happens, it’s usually bad.

-Did I mess up on my first day of work?
+Did I mess up already?

 I set down my equipment and hurry to the Headmistress.
 Camp is busy today.
 The women are rushing around, getting their makeup and hair done to prepare to meet the Masters.
 They’ve painted their skin with streaks of gold, put beads and flowers in their hair, and sprayed the finest oils.